Opening a wicker repair shop

 THE END!

-Tony did a wonderful job on the book and I will remain indebted to him for including my wicker repair business in his Small Town Minnesota from A to Z historical book.
+Tony did a wonderful job on the book and I will remain indebted to him for including my wicker repair business and a few of my interesting client projects in his Small Town Minnesota from A to Z historical book.

 Those of you from northern Minnesota, where I now live and work, might recognize the tiny town of Effie, MN which is only about 60 miles west of me here in Angora, MN.

-Have you seen this terrific book, or maybe own a copy already?
-Please let me know if you are familiar with some of the other small towns Tony covered in the book.
-Small towns origins and people have always fascinated me, how about you?
+Have you seen this terrific book, or maybe you already own a copy?
+Please let me know if you are familiar with some of the other small towns Tony covers in the book.
+Small towns’ origins and people have always fascinated me.
+How about you?

 About The Author